rickithadi/bigduckmusic.com/src/pages/features/2020-09-18-on-neo-punggol.md

 ---
 ## The lead single from the Singaporean sound artist’s return is a thrilling audiovisual collage that serves as a commentary on the global information war, and a reflection on our over-saturated world.

 Active since the late nineties, George Chua is nothing short of a pioneer in Singapore’s experimental music landscape.
 Upholding an uncompromising, genreless approach to his experiments, Chua has dedicated himself to psychedelic exercises in sound for over 20 years, producing an oeuvre spanning from [glistening, progressive ambient](https://georgechua.bandcamp.com/album/evidence-of-things-not-seen) to aggressive post-techno beatwork.
-Accompanying his gradual return to live sets, we find ourselves with *Smokescreen*, his first release coming off a near-decade absence in original work – of which *Neo Punggol* serves as its first salvo.
+Accompanying his gradual return to live sets, we find ourselves with *Smokescreen*, his first release coming off a near-decade absence in original material – of which *Neo Punggol* serves as its first salvo.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/track=1405028734/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://georgechua.bandcamp.com/track/-">独孤九剑 by George Chua</a></iframe>